From Words to Sales: Overcoming the Challenges of Crafting Effective Generative AI Prompts

 Bias and stereotyping

 You can do two things to address the problems of bias in your generated copy.
 First, don’t include biased requests or language.
-Second, if your output is biased, point this out to your AI tool and ask it to regenerate.
+Second, if your output is biased, point this out to your AI tool and ask it to regenerate the response.

 Factual unreliability